Andrea-vicari/Andrea-vicari/README.md

 ================
 #####
 I'm Andrea Vicari, Front-End web developer based in Milan, Italy.
-I have 4 years experience in Front-end as well as A deep knowledge of CMS WordPress.
+I specialize in using React, Bootstrap and i have 4 years experience in Front-end as well as A deep knowledge of CMS WordPress.
+####
 ⚡ I'm looking forward to be part of some interesting projects

 ### Contacts